ops-center/searchlight/docs/install.md

 ^C⏎
 ```

-Now, open http://127.0.0.1:60006 URL on your broswer.
+Now, open URL http://127.0.0.1:60006 on your browser.
 To login, use username `admin` and password `changeit`.
 If you want to change the password, read the next section.

 ## Configuring Icinga